 The name says it all.
 Pizza filling rolled into Pillsbury crescent roll triangles.
 You can also leave the pizza rolls uncovered and make already-cut pizzas.

 Another option is to cover the pizza filling topped Pillsbury crescent roll triangle with another one and have something similar to panzerotti.
-Bake at 150 C, i.e., 300 F, for 15 minutes.
-Pair this delicacy with a delicious tomato sauce and enjoy.
+Bake at 150 °C, i.e., 300 °F, for 15 minutes.
+I especially like to pair this delicacy with a delicious tomato sauce!

 Sloppy Joe Rolls

 Bake at 150 °C, i.e., 300 °F, for 15 minutes.
-You will enjoy the melted cheese intertwined with the ground meat, creating a delicious mash of pastry, cheese, and meat.
+This is my mom’s favorite — she says that for her, there’s nothing to the melted cheese intertwined with the ground meat, creating a delicious mash of pastry, cheese, and meat.

 Although Pillsbury crescent roll lasagna sounds a little unusual, in practice, it works perfectly.
 Some might even call it salty cake, but I like lasagna better.
 You can make the Pillsbury crescent rolls lasagna meaty or vegetarian.